-Immediate improvement needed Standard / Regulation Service action Responsible officer Timescale reference levels.
-When asked to review reports that the RPS had previously provided to the health board during this inspection, the MPE was honest and told us that the revised methodology that had been applied by the RPS (at the health board-during November 2018), was flawed and had led to miscalculation in the local DRLs to be used by staff.
+review reports that the RPS had previously provided to the health board during this inspection, the MPE was honest and told us that the revised methodology that had been applied by the RPS (at the health board-during November 2018), was flawed and had led to miscalculation in the local DRLs to be used by staff.
 The MPE also stated that a sentence within the RPS service report for 2018 (point 3 "for all three modalities, no procedures exceeded national or previous DRLs"), was incorrect.
-This has created confusion, in terms of the action that needed to be taken by the Employer following the analysis of patient dose data recently completed by the RPS (in The Audit of patient radiation dose in Fluoroscopy Computed Tomography and Pain X- ray in Cwm Taf University Health board -November 2018) □ In addition, the RPS service report indicated that Radiology Directorate Manager via the Assistant Director of Therapies.
-Communication regarding current improvement notice has also taken place with the Chief Scientific Advisor (Health) Briefing for the Chief Medical Officer to be provided on submission of this action plan 31 st December 2018 To commence 1 st February 2019 (reviewing January 2019 data) 3 rd January 2019 19 th December 2018
+This has created confusion, in terms of the action that needed to be taken by the Employer following the analysis of patient dose data recently completed by the RPS (in The Audit of patient radiation dose in Fluoroscopy Computed Tomography and Pain X-ray in Cwm Taf University Immediate improvement needed Standard / Regulation Service action Responsible officer Timescale Health board -November 2018) □ In addition, the RPS service report indicated that some equipment and previously provided to the health board during this inspection, the MPE was honest and told us that the revised methodology that had been applied by the RPS (at the health board-during November 2018), was flawed and had led to miscalculation in the local DRLs to be used by staff.
+The MPE also stated that a sentence within the RPS service report for 2018 (point 3 "for all three modalities, no procedures exceeded national or previous DRLs"), was incorrect.
+This has created confusion, in terms of the action that needed to be taken by the Employer following the analysis of patient dose data recently completed by the RPS (in The Audit of patient radiation dose in Fluoroscopy Computed Tomography and Pain X-ray in Cwm Taf University Health board -November 2018) □ In addition, the RPS service report Radiology Directorate Manager via the Assistant Director of Therapies.
+Communication regarding current improvement notice has also taken place with the Chief Scientific Advisor (Health) Briefing for the Chief Medical Officer to be provided on submission of this To commence 1 st February 2019 (reviewing January 2019 data) 3 rd January 2019

-Immediate improvement needed Standard / Regulation Service action Responsible officer Timescale some equipment and protocols needed immediate investigation as the patient doses in some rooms in the department significantly exceeded the local DRLs.
+Immediate improvement needed Standard / Regulation Service action Responsible officer Timescale investigation as the patient doses in some rooms in the department significantly exceeded the local DRLs.
 There was no evidence that such recommended actions had been taken following the issue of the service report.
-3 rd January 2019 We could not find evidence to demonstrate that the service level agreement between the health board and the RPS was being monitored.
+We could not find evidence to demonstrate that the service level agreement between the health board and the RPS was being monitored.
 This meant that there was a lack of management and oversight (on the part of the Employer) in relation to the issues described above.
-As reports are received Impact on the people using the service Whilst we did not seek any evidence to verify whether the above matters had impacted negatively on patients, to date, the potential exists for patients to receive exposures that are not ALARP or consistent with the intended As reports are received
+3 rd January 2019 As reports are Impact on the people using the service received Whilst we did not seek any evidence to verify whether the above matters had impacted negatively on patients, to date, the potential exists for patients to receive exposures that are not ALARP or consistent with the intended diagnostic or therapeutic purpose.
+The Employer As reports are received